Illiberals and Anti-Liberals: Beginning of a ‘Beautiful’ Friendship?

 US President Donald Trump.
 Photo: Jim Watson, AFP

 The former leaders disregard the possibility of a government constrained by horizontal accountability, whereas the latter group denounces the very principle of checks and balances and actively undermines its institutions.
-The chairman of the Hungarian Parliament, for example, nonchalantly called just few days ago the idea of checks and balances a mere stupidity.
+The chairman of the Hungarian Parliament, for example, nonchalantly called just a few days ago the idea of checks and balances a mere stupidity.

 The more intensive the political competition in a country, the more likely it is that the authoritarian leaders will be anti-liberal, and not illiberal.